holypsych.org

 ... a bit presumptuous perhaps, but it's work in progress ...

 So I had the idea to launch a website that could explore holistic centered psychology, which is a bit redundant (psychology is already supposed to be about that), but I was wanting to come up with a catchy domain name and I thought "holipsych", but it was taken so I got this one.
 Short & memorable website domain; now all I need to do is provide content to justify the name.
 Not a problem.
-I've been at this for quite while now, so ...
+I've been at this for quite awhile now, so ...

 In an attempt to establish credibility for referring to myself as a "social scientist" I figured that I'd offer an introduction.
 Oh, you thought that I'd try to use the word "sociologist", didn't you! - oh, haha - so I'd get the "evils of socialism" rant and I'd then stand accused of being a communist ... of course I'm not, but it'd put me on the defensive ... it's like fighting your way out of a paper bag, but what's so hard about that?
 The question is how you got into the paper bag in the first place; by being cordial & accommodating & harmonious, but of course that reveals a fear of rejection, banishment.
 Reveal a weakness or vulnerability then sadistic people will have a way to exploit & extort, and have a source of entertainment.
 (See: Kafkatrapping.)